-Washington Physicians and the Sale of Good, Supplies, and Over-the-Counter Supplements for Profit
+Washington Physicians and the Sale of Goods for Profit

 The Advocate | Washington Law

 In Washington State, the ability of physicians to sell goods, supplies, and over-the-counter supplements for profit is based on the green light provided by the Washington State Supreme Court’s unanimous ruling in the 2006 case of Wright v.
 Jeckle.